DerLobi/VaccinationMonitor/README.md

 # VaccinationMonitor

+**Update:** Luckily, appointments are now readily available, so everyone who wants to get vaccinated can get an appointment without the need to hunt one down.
+See [this website](https://service.berlin.de/dienstleistung/330073/) and scroll down to the bottom to find links to book your appointments.
+This app does not work anymore.

 If you live in Berlin you might know how difficult it is to find an appointment to get a COVID-19 vaccination.

 This app notifies you as soon as new appointments open up in one of the vaccination centers.